ckling/promoss/readme.md

 ## Hierarchical Multi-Dirichlet Process Topic Model (Promoss)
 An efficient topic model which uses arbitrary document metadata!

-For a description of the model, I refer to my dissertation:
+For a description of the model, I refer to Chapter 4 of my dissertation:

 [Christoph Carl Kling.
 Probabilistic Models for Context in Social Media - Novel Approaches and Inference Schemes.
 2016](https://kola.opus.hbz-nrw.de/frontdoor/deliver/index/docId/1397/file/DissertationChristophKling.pdf)